bfreuden/kubernetes-cheat-sheet/README.md

 It might be a nice way to do since because (quoting the author):
 *... lxc profile which allows this containers to consume up to 4 GB of RAM...*

-So RAM is maybe not allocated upfront like Minikube does.
+So RAM is maybe not allocated upfront like Minikube does, plus it allows multi-node clusters.

 # K3s